top of page

 14. Hand throttles or foot feed is required.
 If hand throttle is used; it must push forward and when released, must return to idle on its own. (dead man throttle)

-15. Tractors must be equipped with a roll cage.
+15. Mini-rods must be equipped with a roll cage.
 This must be at least 1½ inch diameter tubing .095 thickness consisting of at least two bars down each side connected across the top and two bars down the back.
-Cages must be securely fastened to tractor frame.
+Cages must be securely fastened to mini-rod frame.

-18. Tire Sizes: All tractors will be required to have a Cordovan brand, multi mile series tire.
-These tires must be a LT tire no larger than 33x12.5x15.
-This is a required spec tire due to competition brand tires such as Mickey Thompson or Hoosier tires that are still considered street legal.
+18. Tire Sizes: Blacktop, all mini-rods will be required to have a LT tire no larger than 33x12.5x15.
+There will be a spec tire due to competition brand tires that are still considered street legal.
 No tire treatments or retreads are allowed.
-If new tires are to be purchased and you cannot find the spec tire, please contact one of the club officials for help.
+Please contact on of the club officials for current spec tires that are available to use.
+On dirt tracks, any size or style of tire may be used up to 18.4x16.1

-21. All engines must be carbureted and naturally aspirated.
-This means absolutely no blowers, turbos or fuel injection of any kind.
+20. All engines must be carbureted or mechanically injected and naturally aspirated.
+This means absolutely no blowers, turbos, or electronic fuel injection of any kind.

-24. A reverse safety light system is required on all tractors.
-A white light must be mounted at the rear of the tractor and must be active only when the vehicle is in reverse.
+23. A reverse safety light system is required on all mini-rods.
+A white light must be mounted at the rear of the mini-rod and must be active only when the vehicle is in reverse.

-25. All mini-tractors that do not have required safety equipment will not hook to the sled.
-All tractors will be safety approved before hooking to the sled.
+24. All mini-rods that do not have required safety equipment will not hook to the sled.
+All mini-rods will be safety approved before hooking to the sled.
 THESE RULES ARE STRICTLY ENFORCED FOR THE SAFETY OF THE SPECTATORS AS WELL AS THE CLUB MEMBERS.

 Pulling Rules

-2. Tractors may be entered in as many classes as desired, but only once per class.
+2. Mini-rods may be entered in as many classes as desired, but only once per class.

 3. Age limit 16 years old (with parental consent) or older.
 Can pull at 14 but must be an active member along with parent for one year.
 After the year of membership, the nominee must be voted in by club to pull.
 (Must be an active paying member at 13 years old to be eligible to pull at 14.)